shinmorino/sqaod/README.md

 # Sqaod

-Collections of solvers/annealers for simulated quantum annealing on CPU and CUDA(NVIDIA GPU).
+Collections of solvers/annealers for simulated quantum annealing on CPU and CUDA(NVIDIA GPU).<BR>
+Please visit [sqaod wiki](https://github.com/shinmorino/sqaod/wiki) for more details.

-## Project status (as of 4/22)
+## Project status (as of 5/5)
-Alpha2 has been released on 4/22.<BR>
+### **Beta1 is in the staging phase.**<BR>
- * important fixes and updates:
+ * important updates in Beta1
-   - Fixed: In alpha1, CPU/CUDA annealers with FP32 did not work due to incorrect numerical type conversion in python c-extension.
-In alpha2, this issue has been fixed and tested.
+   - Python interface is fixed.<BR>
-   - API change : set_x() is used to set initial bit vectors to annealers in alpha1.
-In alpha2, set_q() is used intead.
-The set_q() accepts one spin vector or an array of spin vectors.
+   API change : In alpha2, set_q() was previously used to set a bit vector and an array of bit vectors to annealers.
+In beta1, set_q() is to set a bit vector, and newly-introduced set_qset() is to set an array of bit vectors.
-   - Several fixes in python code and c-extensions.
-   - Current versions are 1.0.1 for debs and 1.0.1a2 for whl in pypi.
+   - SQAOD_VERBOSE env var is introduced to control log output.<BR>
+   Setting SQAOD_VERBOSE as non '0' value to enable log output, otherwise logs are suppressed.
+   - Stride is introduced to MatrixType<> and DeviceMatrixType<> to enable further optimizataion, which is the final library-wide modification.
+   - For more details, please see [Beta1](https://github.com/shinmorino/sqaod/milestone/3) milestone.

-The next release is Beta1 planned in the end of this month.<BR>
+The next release is [Beta2](https://github.com/shinmorino/sqaod/milestone/2) planned in the end of July.<BR>
-Please visit milestones [here](https://github.com/shinmorino/sqaod/milestones?direction=asc&sort=due_date&state=open) for further development plan.
+Since project-wide modifications have been completed, remaining works are for optimization and documentation.<BR>

 ## Installation
 Here's an instruction to install alpha2 binary distribution of sqaod.
 Alpha2 binary distribuion is provided only for Ubuntu 16.04.<BR>